helidon-io/helidon/docs/se/webserver/concurrency-limits.md

 AIMD

-For more information regarding metrics support in Helidon and the dependencies that are required for metrics to work, see [Helidon Metrics](../../se/metrics/metrics.md).
+For more information regarding metrics support in Helidon and the dependencies that are required for metrics to work, see [Helidon Metrics][helidon-metrics].

 ## Tracing